guomingtang/guomingtang.github.io/index.md

 - Energy-efficient AI model serving, particularly focusing on large language models (LLMs);
 - Computational resource management, including scheduling, dispatching, and orchestrating, in cloud and edge environments.

-We are also interested in developing (real) intelligent and practical solutions for power monitoring, modeling, and control in **smart homes & buildings**.
+We are also interested in developing AI-aided and practical solutions for power monitoring, modeling, and saving in **smart homes & buildings**.
 Typical research problems we are tackling include:

 - Non-intrusive load monitoring (NILM) for smart homes;
 - Integrating LLM agents into building energy systems (BESs).